aws-solutions/media-exchange-on-aws/media-exchange-base/README.md

 * Login into MediaExchange account using the URL to launch Service Catalog.
 This URL was printed out on command prompt, and is available in the stack outputs section of the MediaExchange CloudFormation stack.

 * The page should list out three products from AWS Solutions Library.
 Use _publisher_ to on-board an account that needs to push content to MediaExchange and use _subscriber_ to on-board a receiver.
-Once you you have added the publisher and subscriber, establish a transfer link between them my deploying _transfer agreement_.
+Once you have added the publisher and subscriber, establish a transfer link between them my deploying _transfer agreement_.

 * _Deploy a publisher_